Suseok: In popular culture

 A large desk-sized suseok appears prominently in the 2019 Korean film Parasite where it is given as a gift from one of the characters in the film to another.
-The suseok first appears to bring great fortune to the main character's immediate family, but the family then loses all of this fortune and is destroyed by their own greed and class conflict.
+The suseok first appears to bring great fortune to the main character's immediate family, but the family then loses all of this fortune and is destroyed by their own greed.
 In one scene it is used as a weapon to attack one of the main characters.
 At the end of the film, it is placed in a river to be forgotten.
-The film won the award for Best Picture at the 2019 Academy Awards that year, the first non-US American film ever to do so.